gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPScanner.md

 ```

 ### -Profile
-Note: This parameter is available only in the preview version of the scanner.

 Specifies that the scanner uses a customized database name for its configuration.
 If this parameter is not specified, the default database name for the scanner is AIPScanner_\<computer_name>.
 When you specify a profile name, the database name for the scanner changes to AIPScanner_\<profile>.

 If the database doesn't exist when the scanner is installed, the Install-AIIPScanner command creates it.